Making sense of the pace of change

 All of these techs are potentially new competitors in your market.
 And they have more muscle than you might think.

-Innes Kirkwood, Macquarie Business Banking’s National Head of Residential and Commercial Real Estate, describes ‘proptech’ as “technological innovation specifically designed to improve processes and remove friction in the real estate sector,”
+Innes Kirkwood, previously Macquarie Business Banking’s National Head of Residential and Commercial Real Estate, describes ‘proptech’ as “technological innovation specifically designed to improve processes and remove friction in the real estate sector,”

 “Most proptech innovations start with the client experience, and focus on improving one (or all) of the ‘three Ts’ – trust, transparency and time,” he explains.
 “In every area of real estate there are manual, inefficient processes and a lack of transparency.
 They can also reduce costs, enabling highly competitive pricing.”